-The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
-The Company places its cash and cash equivalents with reputable financial institutions that are insured by the Federal Deposit Insurance Corporation (FDIC).
+The Company places its cash with reputable financial institutions that are insured by the Federal Deposit Insurance Corporation, or FDIC.
 At times, deposits held may exceed the amount of insurance provided by the FDIC.
-The Company has not experienced any losses in its cash and cash equivalents and believes they are not exposed to any significant credit risk.
+The Company has not experienced any losses in its cash and believes they are not exposed to any significant credit risk.